Splendide-Imaginarius/crosslooper/README.md

 Copyright 2023 Splendide Imaginarius.

+This is not a license requirement, but if you use CrossLooper for a project such as a game or a game mod, it would be greatly appreciated if you credit me.
+Example credits: "BGM was looped with CrossLooper by Splendide Imaginarius."
+Linking back to this Git repository would also be greatly appreciated.

 CrossLooper is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 CrossLooper is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.